shencabigting/brighte-eats/README.md

 - Docker

-If not using Docker, make sure you have the following:
+If not using Docker, ensure you have met the following requirements:

 - Node.js (v20 or higher)
 - MySQL